 Managing your team in Chili Piper has never been easier 👏

-There are a couple of ways in which Chili Piper can setup users.
-The most common (and simple!) way is by adding them in Salesforce, but you can invite non SFDC users as well.
+There are a couple of ways in which Chili Piper can set up users.
+The most common (and simple!) way is by adding them in Salesforce or HubSpot CRM, but you can invite non-CRM users as well based on their Calendar connection.

-If you've added them to Salesforce, have them go through Chilipiper.com, choose Login from the top right hand side of the screen, then select Sign in with Salesforce.
-Users will be able to login if they meeting the following conditions:
+If you've added them to your CRM, have them go through Chilipiper.com, choose Login from the top right-hand side of the screen, then select Sign in with Salesforce/HubSpot.
+Users will be able to log in if they meet the following conditions:

-- User Type = Standard User OR Free Chatter
+- User Type = Standard User OR Free Chatter, Community, Admin, etc

 - Active = True